 There are too many factors that affect a travel budget, so there is no way to simply give a rough estimate of cost.
 This is true of any trip, whether it is a few days or several months or more.
 What type of hotels are you staying in?
 How will you get from place to place?
 Transportation and accommodation are two of the most expensive areas that travelers spend money on, but there are many more.

 Where you choose to visit will have the biggest impact on your budget.
-Europe and the U.S. are expensive, while India and Cambodia are dirt cheap.
+Europe and the U.S. are expensive, while India and Cambodia are very inexpensive.
 Naturally, spending a longer period of time in cheaper locations will allow you to stretch your budget and travel longer.
 There are some surprisingly expensive destinations that you should be aware of.
 Brazil and Argentina are much more expensive than some of their nearby South American neighbors.
 West Africa is also quite expensive due to limited hotel and restaurant options (those that are available are overpriced and of low quality).
 Eastern Europe remains cheaper than most of Western Europe, but prices continue to rise and Eastern Europe is no longer the extreme budget destination it once was.
 This is particularly true for places like Greece and Croatia, that have long been discovered by travelers and vacationers alike.
 Asia is a mixed bag, with more developed countries costing more, and many developing countries (particularly in Southeast Asia) being much cheaper.

 Your travel style can have a significant effect on your budget.
 If you're on a truly tight budget then you will likely have to sacrifice some level of comfort and luxury during your trip.
 Using public transportation is cheaper than hiring taxis or renting cars, but often not as efficient or relaxing.
 Staying in hostels or budget hotels is probably the most effective way to save money.
 You'll need to figure out your priorities, though.
 Are you willing to share a bathroom, or even sleep in a shared room in order to travel for a longer time period?
 But with these sacrifices come some rewards.
 In many places, locals take public transportation so you'll have a chance to interact with the people of the community and you'll get to experience what daily life is really like.
 Although hostels offer less privacy, they also give you the chance to meet other travelers, many of whom are also on long term trips.
 These travelers are an excellent source of information and travel tips.
 It's also fun to have the company, particularly if you've been traveling by yourself for a while.